filip-michalsky/SalesGPT/README.md

 ## :red_circle: Latest News

 - Sales Agent can now take advantage of **tools**, such as look up products in a product catalog!
-- SalesGPT is now compatible with [LiteLLM](https://github.com/BerriAI/litellm), choose any closed/open-sourced LLM to work with SalesGPT!
+- SalesGPT is now compatible with [LiteLLM](https://github.com/BerriAI/litellm), choose *any closed/open-sourced LLM* to work with SalesGPT!
 Thanks to LiteLLM maintainers for this contribution!
+- SalesGPT works with synchronous and asynchronous completion, as well as synchronous/asynchronous streaming.
+Scale your Sales Agents up!

 ### Demo: Outbound Prospecting from Crusty AI: A New Way to Sell? 🤔